Revising analog regulations Status Dashboard

 - 7 Analog Restrictions (Excel / 777 kb)

-True / false information
+True or false information

 Method of estimating economic effects